 Both graph-tool and igraph seem to deliver overall comparable performance, at least when OpenMP is disabled.
 In this case, the largest differences above are for PageRank and Betweenness, where igraph is around 1.6x slower in the first but 1.7x times faster in the second.

 As expected, graph-tool becomes faster by a constant factor when OpenMP is enabled on algorithms which run in parallel (PageRank and Betweenness), and thus beats igraph in these cases by a significant margin, which would increase even further in a machine with more cores.

 One must remember that performance alone is not the only issue which should be considered.
-All these libraries have their own advantages and disadvantages, which need to be considered in detail when considering what is the best library to use.
+All these libraries have their own advantages and disadvantages, which need to be considered in detail when deciding what is the best library to use.
 Here are a couple of important facts:

 Additionally, these libraries have different APIs and handle things slightly differently, and they may appeal to different user tastes.
 Furthermore the set of algorithms which is implemented is not identical.
 For instance, graph-tool has graph filtering, more extensive flow algorithms, stochastic blockmodel inference, and interactive graph drawing, to name a few unique features.
 However, both NetworkX and igraph have their own unique features and algorithms which graph-tool currently lacks, and a detailed point-for-point comparison it is out of the scope of this brief analysis.
 In the end, it is up to the user to make a more detailed comparison and decide what is more appropriate.